radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 # Tutorial 1: resolving vascular networks for dMRI signal synthesis

 This tutorial shows you how to create vascular networks, and how to use them to synthesise diffusion MRI (dMRI) signals.
-To go through our tutorials, remember that you need:
+Please remember that to go through our tutorials you need python 3 with:
 - [numpy](https://numpy.org) (developed with version 1.24.2)
 - [pandas](https://pandas.pydata.org) (developed with version 1.5.3)
 - [Lcapy](https://lcapy.readthedocs.io) (developed with version 1.10)